Towards Paradigm-General Suicide Risk Detection via Speech LLM: Results and Discussion

 \subsection{Using Speech LLM for Suicide Risk Detection}

-We first compared Qwen-Omni with Whisper on both{ separate tuning} and { joint tuning} settings to evaluate the effectiveness of speech LLM on suicide risk detection tasks.
+We first compared Qwen-Omni with Whisper on both \emph{separate tuning} and \emph{joint tuning} settings to evaluate the effectiveness of speech LLM on suicide risk detection tasks.
 Results are shown in Fig.~\ref{fig:baseline}.
 It can be observed that, under the separate tuning setting, Qwen-Omni does not necessarily outperform Whisper.
-However, when joint tuning using all SSR tasks, Qwen-Omni yields higher accuracy than Whisper on 8 out of 10 SSR tasks, demonstrating superior multitasking capability.
-In addition, the results indicate that using a joint tuning strategy that simply mixes data from difference task can hardly yield consistent improvement across tasks.
+However, when joint tuning using all SEPs, Qwen-Omni yields higher accuracy than Whisper on 8 out of 10 SEPs, demonstrating superior multitasking capability.
+In addition, the results indicate that using a joint tuning strategy that simply mixes data from difference paradigms can hardly yield consistent improvement across paradigms.